cloudfoundry/docs-deploying-cf/vcloud/deploying_micro_bosh.md

 It must be named `micro_bosh.yml`.
 Create one in your new directory following the example [Micro BOSH example manifest](micro-bosh-example-manifest.html)

 You will need to edit this file putting in various parameters like IP addresses, storage profile and network names, login credentials, the API URL and more.
+The example manifest above provides comments and examples to help this process.

 ## <a id="download"></a>Download a BOSH Stemcell for vCloud deployment ###